-i NPDES permit area simplified.
+NPDES permit area simplified.

-"NPDES permit area" means the areas of unincorporated Skagit County where the County's NPDES permit applies.
+"NPDES permit area" means the areas of unincorporated Skagit County that are urbanized areas and urban growth areas associated with permitted cities under the jurisdictional control of the County as defined bywhere the County's NPDES permit applies.

-i Inserted "NRCS" in name of term below because that's how it's always used, and "technical service provider" is too general for its definition.
+Inserted "NRCS" in name of term below because that's how it's always used, and "technical service provider" is too general for its definition.